carasaj/bank_churn_model/README.md

 ## Data Preparation, Feature Engineering, and Model Training

-### Feature Analysis

-Each potential feature was run against the target in a 1:1 model to determine their correlation.
-This novel technique was used to try and discern which features were irrelevant.

-Out of the original column data, the highest correlating feature was `Total_Revolving_Balance`.

-While most variables were conserved as features in one way or another, this step proved useful for our initial analysis of the raw data.

 ### Data Cleanup

 Initially, a handful of column names were changed for clarity and/or brevity.
 This was just to make the raw dataset easier to read.